fanadewi/awesome_today/README.md

-# AWESOME TODAY

-Awesome Today is a Simple Data collection about Today.
+# Awesome Today
+## What's happening today?

+Find out what's happening and history of what things ever happened on this day

 Tools:

-* Ruby version '2.5.1'
+* Ruby version '2.6.3'
-* Rails version '5.2.2'
+* Rails version '6.0.0'
 * PostgreSql